Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 Importance of Disclosing Prescription Medications

-• Preventing False Positives: Informing the testing authorities about any prescription medicine you are taking can help explain a positive result due to these medications.
+• Preventing False Positives: Informing the authorities about any prescription medicine you are taking can help explain a positive result due to these medications.

 • Legal Protection: Disclosure is also important to ensure you are protected under the Americans with Disabilities Act (ADA), as certain medical conditions requiring prescription medicine cannot be grounds for employment discrimination.